 Here is an actual hand of online poker that puts you to the test with pocket Aces.

-You are going to be dealt pocket Aces.
+You are dealt pocket Aces.
 Your opponent is me.
 You have never played poker against me, so you don't have any clue about how I play the game.

 Full Tilt Poker